-Blood glucose disorders such as hyperglycemia i.e. high blood glucose, and hypoglycemia, i.e., low blood glucose are actually rasing at an alarming rate.
+Blood glucose disorders such as hyperglycemia i.e. high blood glucose, and hypoglycemia, i.e., low blood glucose are actually rising at an alarming rate.
 Many researchers think that the reason behind this is the Western diet.

 People who have big amounts of sugar and fat in their diet, which is typical for the Western diet, are actually from 5 to 10 times more likely to develop diabetes.

 The fact is, the average American eats 32 tsp. of sugar on a daily basis.
-In one year that is around 125 pounds of sugar, which we all have to admit that is a lot.
+In one year that is around 125 pounds of sugar, which we all have to admit is a lot.

 But, how food actually works in the body?

 The glucose sets off an alarm in the pancreas that releases the hormone insulin in order to remove the surplus sugar from the blood.

 When the insulin is pumped into the bloodstream, what happens is that it gets rid of excess glucose and carries the blood glucose to the cells, which leads to a drop in blood glucose levels.

 That in turn, causes low blood glucose or hypoglycemic reaction.
 Hypoglycemia causes a craving for sweets, fatigue, and irritability.

 Since glucose is vital for the body to function and for normal functioning of the brain, low blood glucose might cause emotional and cognitive issues.

 Those issues might range from headaches all the way to mood swings, depression, irritability, blurred vision, memory deficit, and foggy thinking.
 Then one will probably reach for foods such as pastries, cookies, and candies.